dotnet/docs/docs/csharp/programming-guide/file-system/how-to-create-a-key-in-the-registry.md

 -   Replace the `Names` parameter with the name of a key that exists directly under the HKEY_CURRENT_USER node of the registry.

--   Replace the `Name` parameter with the name of a value that exists directly under the Names node.
+-   Replace the `Nam`e parameter with the name of a value that exists directly under the Names node.

 ## Robust Programming
  Examine the registry structure to find a suitable location for your key.
 For example, you might want to open the Software key of the current user, and create a key with your company's name.
 Then add the registry values to your company's key.